nicolas-sales/Series_Temporelles/README.md

-Various projects using statsmodels, ARIMA, SARIMA and RNN for prediction
+Various projects using statsmodels, ARIMA, SARIMA , VAR and RNN for prediction